pangeacyber/pangea-extensions-firebase/firestore-redact-text/README.md

 * Cloud Functions location: Where do you want to deploy the functions created for this extension?
 You usually want a location close to your database.
 For help selecting a location, refer to the [location selection guide](https://firebase.google.com/docs/functions/locations).

-* Collection path: What is the path to the collection that contains the strings that you want to redact?

-* Input field name: What is the name of the field that contains the string that you want to redact?

-* Redaction output field name: What is the name of the field where you want to store your redacted text?

 * Pangea service base domain: The base domain of where your Pangea Service is deployed.
 The **Domain** value can be copied from the main dashboard of the [Pangea Console](https://console.pangea.cloud).

 * Pangea Auth Token with access to the Redact service: The Pangea Token to use to authenticate access to the Pangea Redact service.
 The **Token** value can be copied from the [Redact Dashboard](https://console.pangea.cloud/service/redact) of the Pangea Console.

+* Collection path: What is the path to the collection that contains the strings that you want to redact?

+* Input field name: What is the name of the field that contains the string that you want to redact?

+* Redaction output field name: What is the name of the field where you want to store the redacted version the string?